e-sushi/figures/docs/suugu.md

     - [ ] ceil/floor/round
 	- [ ] min/max
 	- [ ] logarithms
+- [ ] expression assignment
 - [ ] symbols menu
 - [ ] ability to quickly switch between math and programmer inputs
 - [ ] TeX input (and other math syntax)
-- [ ] drag-n-drop elements of an equation
+- [ ] drag-n-drop elements of an expression
 - [ ] box select on matrices to grab out rows/columns/sub-matrices
-- [ ] button to move the view of a graph to an equation
+- [ ] button to move the view of a graph to an expression
-- [ ] mouse-equation interactions
+- [ ] mouse-expression interactions
-    - [ ] single left click:        select element and deselect any previously selected (keybinds target selected)
+    - [x] single left click:        select element and deselect any previously selected (keybinds target selected)
     - [ ] single shift left click:  select another element (multiple select)
     - [ ] single shift right click: deselect element
-    - [ ] double left click:        start editing the clicked element like text (might also start an equation)
+    - [ ] double left click:        start editing the clicked element like text (might also start an expression)
-    - [ ] single right click:       shows simple context menu on clicked element (might also start an equation)
+    - [ ] single right click:       shows simple context menu on clicked element (might also start an expression)
     - [ ] single shift right click: show meta context menu on clicked element (change looks, format, extract to text, color, label, etc)
     - [ ] single ctrl right click:  show detailed context menu on clicked element (with search for all options)
-    - [ ] left hold:                move selected elements, affecting the equation
+    - [ ] left hold:                move selected elements, affecting the expression
     - [ ] shift left hold:          copy selected elements and allows dragging onto other elements
 - [ ] other keybinds
     - [ ] Alt-S   : Attempt to simplify statement
     - [ ] Alt-G   : Graph statement in a new graph window
         3D if we detect 2 independent variables
         2D if we detect 1
-        If we detect more than 2 then probably warn or treat it as an implicit 3D function
+        If we detect more than 2 then probably warn
+        or treat it as an implicit 3D function
     - [ ] Alt-D   : Attempt to solve equation for a var
         this would query for a variable to solve for
         0 would rearrange the equation to = 0
     - [ ] =       : moves between 2 sides of an equation
-        we will probably have 2 different cursors for each side, and if the user moves one cursor to the other side through the equals sign, we move both
+        we will probably have 2 different cursors for each
+        side, and if the user moves one cursor to the other
+        side through the equals sign, we move both
     - [ ] Shft->
     - [ ] Shft-< : move an expression to the other side maybe
         for example if you select idk
         "-3" in the equation
         "2x-3=0"
-        and press Shft-> it will make the equation "2x=3"
+        and press Shft-> it will make the equation
+        "2x=3"
     - [ ] Ctrl->
     - [ ] Ctrl-< : move between statements on the canvas
 </details>